rhiot/rhiot/docs/readme.md

 complete cloud-based installation setup including Cloudlet Console, Cloudlets backend services and all the other necessary services (like database servers) installed.

+### Architecture

 The high-level architecture diagram of the Rhiot Cloud is presented on the image below:

 <img src="images/cloudlet-arch.png" align="center" height="600">

 Notice that we assume that cloudlets dockerized and deployed as the Docker containers.
+The HTTP REST API as been listed at the top of the diagram not without the reason - we think of the REST API as the first-class citizen considering the access to the Rhiot Cloud.

 ### Dockerized Rhiot Cloud